datacamp/community-courses-kaggle-python-tutorial-on-machine-learning/chapter1.md

 *** =instructions
 - First, import the Pandas library as pd.
 - Load the test data similarly to how the train data is loaded.
-- Print the first couple rows of the loaded dataframes using the `.head()` method.
+- Inspect the first couple rows of the loaded dataframes using the `.head()` method with the code provided.

 *** =hint
 - You can load in the training set with `train = pd.read_csv(train_url)`